Important Please Note

 Day 11-12: Pushkar

-Take private vehicles from Ajmer to our hotel in Pushkar (approx 45 mins).
+Private vehicles to your hotel in Pushkar (approx 45 mins)

-be found here.
-Walk around the lake, with its bustling ghats and
+Walk around the lake, with its ghats and temples

-risers can make the sunrise hike up the hill to the Savitri Temple for
+Early risers can make the sunrise hike up the hill to the Savitri Temple

 Day 13-14: Jaipur

-Travel by local bus to the 'Pink City' of Jaipur (approx 4 hrs).
+Local bus to the 'Pink City' of Jaipur (approx 4 hrs)

 Day 15: Bharatpur

-bird sanctuaries with over 400 different species identified.
-Even for
+Visit Keoladeo Bird Sanctuary, with over 400 different species identified

 Day 16-17: Agra